a-bac-0/backend_memeOS/readme.md

 ### Postman Documentation

 The API is fully documented via Postman.
-You can import the Postman collection using the following link: [MemeOS API Postman Collection](https://www.postman.com/spaceflight-operator-27824522/memeos-api/collection/3u54czh/memeos-api?action=share&creator=37812295).
+You can import the Postman collection using the following link: **[MemeOS API Postman Collection](https://documenter.getpostman.com/view/37812295/2sAXqy1ykP)**.

 ### Available Endpoints